 - Nature’s Variety: 11 reported cases

-- Nature’s Variety has a nice FAQ, and DCM is the very first topic, with several sub-topics
+- Nature’s Variety has a nice FAQ, and DCM was, at one point, the very first topic, with several sub-topics.

 - NutriSource: 10 reported cases